17.00 Sexual Misconduct Review

 J. After receiving all appellate documents, the appeals panel will review the submitted appellate documents, the written decision from the initial review and supporting documents relevant to the initial review decision.
 In addition, the appeals panel may request additional statements from the investigator.

 K. Upon review of the appeal, the Appeals Panel may uphold the initial decision in its entirety, increase or decrease the assigned sanctions, remand the case back to the investigator for further investigation, or reverse specific findings of fact not supported by the evidence in light of the whole record or conclusions of policy violations not supported by the findings.
 If new evidence is submitted and the panel determines that the new evidence should be considered, the panel may return the complaint to the investigator to reconsider in light of the new evidence.
-If the appeals panel determines that a procedural error had a material impact on the fairness of the investigation it may return the complaint to the investigator with instructions that the investigator cure the error.
+If the appeals panel determines that procedural errors had a material impact on the fairness of the investigation, it may return the complaint to the investigator with instructions that the investigator remedy the errors.

 L. The panel will not substitute its opinion on credibility in place of the judgment of the investigator who saw and heard the witnesses, and will not make new findings of fact.
 If there is substantial evidence in light of the whole record to support a finding of fact, the panel will not reweigh the evidence but will defer to those findings.
 Where the findings are upheld, the conclusions of the investigator as to policy violations will be changed only if not supported by the findings, and the sanction imposed will be changed only if not supported by the findings or if grossly disproportionate to the violation found.
 This is not an opportunity for appeals officers to substitute their judgment for that of the original investigator merely because they disagree with the findings or sanctions.